nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomRemoved

-The server sends us this message when we are removed from a private room.
+The server tells us we were removed from a private room.

 ### Data Order